Movie Review: "Spider-Man: Homecoming"

 Peter Starker (-2pts)

 Pro: The Vulture (+6pts)

 Unlike typical the Marvel movie standard, this movie's villain was developed very well.
-He is given a proper introduction, is given plenty of screen time (allowing Michael Keaton to do his thing), and his final moment of the film has a level of mystery and complexity that leaves audiences wanting more.
-The Vulture has motives that the audience can understand which makes him so much more interesting.
-He is an intense, and desperate, character.
-Most importantly Michael Keaton has decent on-screen chemistry with Tom Holland which made every scene (in which the two were together) so riveting and fun to watch.
-See Marvel?
-Developing your villains is a good thing.
+He was given a proper introduction, is given plenty of screen time—which allowed Michael Keaton to do his thing—and his final moment of the film had a level of complexity that left me wanting more.
+The Vulture had motives that the audience can understand, which made him so much more interesting than most villains in the Marvel Cinematic Universe.
+He was an intense, and desperate character.
+However, most importantly Michael Keaton had decent on-screen chemistry with Tom Holland, which made every scene between the two characters riveting and fun to watch.

 Con: Predictable (-5pts)

 I was a little disappointed while walking out of this movie.
 With the casting of Tom Holland, Marvel really had the opportunity to finally give us a high-school centric storyline for this character.
 This movie had the opportunity to be different.
 Instead, it really gave us the same old superhero storyline that we have seen so many times before.
 The film even felt like an origin story, even though it took places after the events of Captain America: Civil War—where were introduced to the character.